In this WordPress SEO guide, you will learn how to improve search ranking of your WordPress website.

 If the theme is using custom post types, you would most likely select Index option for them.

 The Noindex option, on the other hand, tells search engines to exclude the page from its index (database).
-These pages will not be included in the search results.
+These pages will not be included in search results.

 For example, when you set the Noindex option for Categories, search engines will not index the URL to the post via category page.